wp-plugins/mashsharer/readme.txt

 = Main Features =

 * High Performance - easy to use - Share Buttons for the most common networks
-* High Resolution vector font icons
+* High Resolution lossless vector font icons
 * Show the Total Share count at a glance
-* Object and transient caches to provide incredibly fast execution speeds.
+* Object and transient caches to provide incredibly fast execution speed
-* Shortcode function
+* Shortcodes
-* Additional Add-Ons available (Analytic, more share services, responsive and mobile optimized features)
+* Extensible with many [Add-Ons](https://www.mashshare.net/downloads) (Google Analytics, More Social Networks, Responsive, Velocity Graph end more...)
+* Developer friendly with several filters and actions.

 = All Features: =

-**New Version 2.x**
+<strong>New Version 2.x</strong>

 * Improved performance
 * Option to disable share count completely  (no sql queries will be generated any longer)